abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

   > - `justify-content` is used to align the **grid tracks within the grid container**
   > - `justify-items` is used to align the **grid items within the row axis**

-- When you have more rows than explicitly defined in the `grid-template-rows`, the grid will create implicit rows to accommodate the content. but they will have a height of `auto` (the height of the content inside them)
+- When you have more rows than explicitly defined in the `grid-template-rows`, the grid will create **implicit rows** to accommodate the content. but they will have a height of `auto` (the height of the content inside them)

-  - To control the height of the implicit rows, you can use the `grid-auto-rows` property
+  - To control the height of the **implicit rows**, you can use the `grid-auto-rows` property

     ```css
     .container {